 Meeting the wildlife warrior, Chris Packham

-Chris Packham talks to Chris Seekings about his battles for the environment and animal welfare, and how time is of the essence.
+Chris Packham talks to Chris Seekings about his battles for the environment, animal welfare, and how time is of the essence.

 Whether he’s confronting illegal wildlife hunters, protesting in the streets, facing jail abroad or presenting television programmes, Chris Packham’s relentless pursuit of animal rights and environmental protection is unmatched.
 The crusading naturalist and broadcaster, who has been described as the heir to David Attenborough, is on a mission to preserve the natural world, unafraid to raise his head above the parapet and tackle issues that many might find too controversial.